purpleteam-labs/purpleteam/README.md

         * The number of _Test Sessions_ provided in the _Job_ file falls outside of the valid range:
           `Tester failure: The only valid number of tlsScanner resource objects is one.
 Please modify your Job file.`
           `Tester failure: The only valid number of appScanner resource objects is from 1-12 inclusive.
 Please modify your Job file.`
         * `Tester failure: S2 app containers were not ready. app Tester(s) failed initialisation.
-Test Run aborted` - This occurres in the `cloud` environment if ECS doesn't bring the stage two containers up in time.
+Test Run aborted` - This occurs in the `cloud` environment if ECS doesn't bring the stage two containers up in time.
 The App Tester gives ECS 2 minutes to bring the stage two containers up, usually they come up from cold start with 40 seconds to spare, if they don't come up in 2 minutes then the App _Tester_ decides it is unable to start a _Test Run_ due to circumstances outside of it's control (ECS is not going to bring the stage two containers up) and the _orchestrator_ aborts the _Test Run_ with this message.
 The _orchestrator_ then issues the order to bring all stage two containers down (clean-up).
            As the _Build User_ you can rely on the text `Tester failure:` to mean you will need to initiate a retry.
-You can do this after some time, or continue to issue the CLI `status` command, after aproximatly 50 seconds the response will change from `Test Run is in progress.` to `orchestrator is ready to take orders.`, at which point you can initiate a retry (run the `test` command again)
+You can do this after some time, or continue to issue the CLI `status` command, after approximately 50 seconds the response will change from `Test Run is in progress.` to `orchestrator is ready to take orders.`, at which point you can initiate a retry (run the `test` command again)
     * `testplan`: Writes to file using purpleteam-logger configured with the `File` transport
       * If the orchestrator/API is down `orchestrator is down, or an incorrect URL has been specified in the CLI config` is written using the `SignaleTransport`.
 Exits with code: "0"
       * If the orchestrator/API is up, CLI logs will be written to the directory specified by `loggers.testPlan.dirname` on completion.
 Exits with code: "0"